 skill groups or precision queues per agent (which is independent of the total

-number of skills per system) has significant effects on the CTI OS and Finesse
+number of skills per system) significantly affects the following:

 The Finesse server

 does not display statistics for unused skill groups.
 Therefore, the number of